drfloob/todomvc/labs/dependency-examples/react_chinchilla_require/readme.md

 ## Credit

-This TodoMVC application was created by [floob](http://drfloob.com/).
+This TodoMVC application was created by [A.J.
+Heller](http://drfloob.com/).